EduardoCabrejas/EduardoCabrejas/README.md

 - 🔭 I’m currently searching a new job.
 I will leave some links below if you would like to contact me
-- 🤓 I’m currently learning Full-Stack Developing.
+- 🤓 I’m currently reinforcing Developing knowledges.
 - 💬 Ask me about React, Next.JS, Redux and TypeScript.
 - 📫 You can reach me by educabre8991@gmail.com or with:
 ### Social Media